-Brussels Sprouts Gratin is a decadent, delicious side dish loaded with bacon, Gruyere, and crunchy breadcrumbs…perfect for dinner parties or holiday menus!
+Brussels Sprouts Gratin is a decadent, delicious recipe loaded with bacon, Gruyere, and crunchy breadcrumbs...the perfect side dish for dinner parties or holiday menus!

-And this year, that fair shake is going to include a dreamy Brussels Sprouts Gratin!
-Let’s face it…any recipe including the word “gratin” is going to be good.
-Because who’s going to argue with a topping of cheese and/or breadcrumbs?
-And in the case of these Brussels, that cheese is Gruyere and those breadcrumbs are panko…yum.
+Let's face it...any recipe including the word bacon is going to be good.
+And who's going to argue with a gratin-like topping of cheese and/or breadcrumbs?
+In the case of these Brussels, that cheese is Gruyere and those breadcrumbs are panko...yum.

-The recipe is surprisingly straightforward, particularly when you consider the fact that it seems so much fancier and more complicated than simple roasted sprouts.
-But it’s really not difficult at all.
+The Brussels Sprouts Gratin recipe is surprisingly straightforward, particularly when you consider the fact that it seems so much fancier and more complicated than simple roasted sprouts.
+But it's really not difficult at all.

-And thennn…thanks be to BACON!
-And Brussels sprouts.
-And Gruyere and panko and cream — er, half-and-half.
-I’m telling you, it’s an amazing combo.
-And one you need to make for Thanksgiving next week, or Christmas next month, or on some random Tuesday in between when you’re hankering for a touch of decadence.
-Enjoy!!!
+I'm telling you, it's an amazing combo.
+And one you need to make for Thanksgiving next week, or Christmas next month, or on some random Tuesday in between when you're hankering for a touch of decadence.

 Helpful Tips, Tricks, & Equipment